 1588 was the key date in this war between the two countries, when the Spanish Armada sailed into English waters and when Drake finished his game of bowls before taking the fight to the enemy (of course, the story of the playing of bowls has been disputed ever since, but it adds a nice touch to the narrative).
 Although the Elizabethan seadogs played their part, many historians have now highlighted the impact of the terrible English weather on forcing the Spanish ships into choppy waters.
 Harassed and confused, the Spanish ships were unable to meet up with a waiting invasion army in the Netherlands and the ending result was the complete failure and humiliation of the Armada.

 The Spanish attempted yet another armada, but they would never come as close to victory as in 1588.
 During the 1590s both countries reaped havoc on a small scale on opposing sea-side towns, with poor Cornwall playing host to vengeful Spanish sailors (such as in Mousehole).
 But each “invasion” was of no direct threat to bringing down either government, and took the form of mere raids that caused nothing more than regional panic.
 However, the war dragged onward with no clear conclusion in sight; neither Queen Elizabeth nor King Philip could stomach a peace agreement.

-The war, then, limped on into 1603.
 It would take the deaths of Philip II and Elizabeth I before the Spanish and English could come to agreement.
 On the death of Elizabeth came a new king – James I – who sought out fresh relations with the Spanish.
 Peace was reached in 1604, with the two nations attempting to put the past behind them.
 Of course, this being the early modern period, we would not be too far away from another conflict between both states.
-However, the relationship of England being the underdog would not suffice into the 17th and 18th Centuries.
+However, the relationship of England being the underdog would not suffice into the 17th and 18th centuries.
 The Spanish had peaked and a scare such as that as 1588 would never happen again.